NASA-Planetary-Science/AmesCAP/tutorial/CAP_Exercises.md

 ## 2. File Manipulations

-After retrieving the `fort.11` files from the data portal, we can process the data to create the files we need for our analysis.
-Post-processing includes interpolating and regridding data to different vertical coordinate systems, adding derived variables to the files, and converting between filetypes, just to name a few examples.
+After retrieving the `fort.11` files from the data portal, we can process the data using CAP.
+CAP's post-processing capabilities include interpolating and regridding data to different vertical coordinate systems, adding derived variables to the files, and converting between filetypes, just to name a few examples.

 The following exercises are designed to demonstrate how CAP can be used for post-processing MGCM output.
 You should follow along using the files in your `INERTCLDS/` and `ACTIVECLDS/` directories.